About The Daily Pennsylvanian, Inc.

 For information on how you can get involved with the DP, see Join The DP!

-Incorporated as a not-for-profit corporation in 1984, The Daily Pennsylvanian, Inc. receives no funding from the University of Pennsylvania, and is student-run.
 Corporate decisions are made by a ten-member Board of Directors responsible for the overall operation and well-being of the corporation.
-The Board of Directors concentrates on long-term planning, major decisions, and the annual budget.
+The Board of Directors concentrates on long-term planning, major decisions and the annual budget.
 Five student directors and four Daily Pennsylvanian alumni sit on the Board of Directors, along with the General Manager, a non-voting member.
+Two Diversity & Inclusion Coordinators also provide support to student and professional staff members.

-Additionally, the Daily Pennsylvanian has an Executive Board, which is responsible for issues that span both the editorial and business boards responsible for day-to-day operations.
-Seven student directors sit on the Executive Board, along with the General Manager, who is a non-voting member.
-The Executive Editor of The Daily Pennsylvanian is President of the corporation and heads the Executive Board.
+The DP, Inc. also has an Executive Board, which is responsible for issues that span both the editorial and business boards responsible for day-to-day operations.
+Ten students sit on the Executive Board, along with the General Manager, who is a non-voting member.
+President of the Daily Pennsylvanian Alessandra Pintado-Urbanc heads the Executive Board and chairs the Board of Directors.

 The Daily Pennsylvanian is the independent student newspaper of the University of Pennsylvania.
 About 116 mornings each school year, Penn students, faculty and staff turn to the DP as their source of campus and city news and sports coverage.
 The Daily Pennsylvanian exists to inform the Penn community of relevant news and opinion while providing a training vehicle for students.